Scientific Name

 Description

 Hylotelephium erythrostictum, formerly known as Sedum erythrostictum, is a succulent plant that produces a cluster of upright, unbranched stems with pale green leaves.
-The stems are up to 3.3 feet (1 m) tall and up to 0.4 inches (1 cm) in diameter and grow from tuberous roots.
-Leaves are elliptic with serrated edges, up to 4 inches (10 cm) long and 1.6 inches (4 cm) wide.
-Flowers are white or pale pink with purplish-red anthers, star-shaped, up to 0.4 inches (1 cm) across, and appear in clusters from summer to fall.
+The stems grow from tuberous roots and can reach up to 3.3 feet (1 m) in height and 0.4 inches (1 cm) in diameter.
+The leaves are elliptic with serrated edges and can grow up to 4 inches (10 cm) long and 1.6 inches (4 cm) wide.

 How to Grow and Care for Hylotelephium erythrostictum